seokw-Ryan/cpp-learning/cpp-learning/README.md

 - **Platform**: Coursera

 ## Notes
-All the code in this folder is derived from or inspired by the lectures,
+All the code in this folder is derived from or inspired by the lectures.